 Alternative population bases are different geographical locations where individuals could have been counted for Census 2021, other than their usual residence.
-We plan to release data on five types of alternative populations.
+We have published data on five types of alternative populations.

 The short-term resident population are those who were not born in the UK and who intend to stay in the UK for less than 12 months.

-The workplace population is an estimate of the usually resident population aged 16 to 74 years, working in an area.
+The workplace population is an estimate of the usually resident population aged 16 years and over, working in an area.
 It includes people who work mainly at or from home, or do not have a fixed place of work, in their area of usual residence.

 The workday population is an estimate of the population during the working day.
 It includes everybody who works in an area, wherever they usually live, and all respondents who live in the area but do not work.

 The out-of-term population is the usually resident population, redistributed to their out-of-term address if they have one.
 As a result, the difference relates to the location of some students and schoolchildren.